 - Post-inflammatory: after an inflammatory process, spots may appear on the skin. such as severe acne, irritation from waxing or a rash.

-- Solar lentigo or sun spots: Almost all of my patients blame age for these spots, but they are not really caused by aging, but by the progressive accumulation of ultraviolet radiation from the sun and tanning booths.
+- Solar lentigo or sun spots: almost all of my patients blame age for these spots, but they are not actually produced by aging, but by the progressive accumulation of ultraviolet radiation from the sun and tanning beds.
+They respond excellently to IPL laser.
+I delve deeper into my post about How to remove sunspots on the face with laser and IPL.

 - Ephelides: also known as freckles.
 They are absolutely normal and tend to appear early in life.